ranery/Bayesian-CycleGAN/README.md

 ## Introduction

-The new approach combines the key ideas in both [Bayesian GAN](https://arxiv.org/abs/1705.09558) and [CycleGAN](https://arxiv.org/abs/1703.10593).
-We present a Bayesian extension based on CycleGAN and a pratical realization framework for learning inter-domain mappings, the proposed framework explores the full posteriors over parameters optimizing with Maximum a posteriori estimation (MAP), and marginalize these posteriors through Monte Carlo.
+Recent techniques built on Generative Adversarial Networks (GANs) like CycleGAN are able to learn mappings between domains from unpaired datasets through min-max optimization games between generators and discriminators.
+However, it remains challenging to stabilize the training process and diversify generated results.
+To address these problems, we present the non-trivial Bayesian extension of cyclic model and an integrated cyclic framework for inter-domain mappings.

+The proposed method stimulated by Bayesian GAN [Bayesian GAN](https://arxiv.org/abs/1705.09558) and [CycleGAN](https://arxiv.org/abs/1703.10593) explores the full posteriors of Bayesian cyclic model (with latent sampling) and optimizes the model with maximum a posteriori (MAP) estimation.
 By exploring the full posteriors over model parameters, the Bayesian marginalization could alleviate the risk of model collapse and boost multimodal distribution learning.
-Besides, we deploy a combination of L1 loss and GANLoss between the recycled input and the original input to enhance the recycled learning, we also prove that this variation has a global optimality theoretically and show its effectiveness in experiments.
+Besides, we deploy a combination of L1 loss and GANLoss between reconstructed images and source images to enhance the reconstructed learning, we also prove that this variation has a global optimality theoretically and show its effectiveness in experiments.

 ## Prerequisites
 The code has the following dependencies: